 Across the world, many of you have written me recently about money and finances and told me how worried you are about your jobs, your income, and the state of the economy in your country.

-Here are two articles that may help:
+Here is an article that may help:

 How do you react, what happens, when you believe the thought “the stress is unbearable”?(All anger and frustration best belongs on paper!)

 Find a situation, a moment in time, when you were thinking, “The stress is unbearable” about your finances, a lost job, or anything else in your life.
 Download a Judge-Your-Neighbor Worksheet from thework.com and, without moving from that situation in your mind’s eye, fill in the Worksheet.
 Then, as you begin to question the thoughts identified on your Worksheet, notice the emotions you are experiencing, and the images that flood your mind.
 Do you see yourself as never working again, as unable to support yourself, as destitute, as a homeless person pushing a shopping cart on the street?
 How do you treat your loved ones when you believe that thought?
 How do you treat yourself?
 Does the thought bring peace or stress to your life.
 When you believe the thought, can you feel any addictions starting to form?
 Do you act on them?